Will-Helliwell/CV/README.md

 - **Teaching/Mentoring** - I am currently a volunteer coach at Codebar, coaching programming basics to minority students.
 I have always got a buzz from helping other people and have sought out opportunities to do so: twice I have volunteered to travel to China to teach schoolchildren and once as a residential advisor at a Summer camp in Oxford.
 I have also acted as mentor at Makers Academy and Sainsbury's.
 - **Learning** - perhaps my biggest driver, which has manifested itself in many forms and hobbies: reading non-fiction, starting my food business, spending a Summer at 16 researching neurobiology at KCL, building a wood-fired oven, building my food website).
 For me, tech and programming is an exciting and almost limitless opportunity to keep this going.
 - **Food** - if I hadn’t mentioned already.
 Along with the website and pizza oven, I'm always cooking, preserving, brewing and most importantly of all, eating.
-- **Sport** - lifelong rugby fanatic (now retired from the real-deal, but a regular at the local touch rugby club) and now a new but enthusiastic climber (stuck on 6B, for now…).
+- **Sport** - lifelong rugby fan (now retired from the real-deal, but a regular at the local touch rugby club) and now a new but enthusiastic climber (stuck on 6B, for now…).
 - **Travel** - I love travelling (mostly to learn about history and food) and have spent nearly two years of my life travelling, teaching, working and volunteering around South-East Asia, South Asia, China and Taiwan.

 ## Links